-A firewall is software or firmware that prevents unauthorized access to a network.
-It inspects incoming and outgoing traffic using a set of rules to identify and block threats.
+A firewall is a network security device that prevents unauthorized access to a network.
+It inspects incoming and outgoing traffic using a set of security rules to identify and block threats.

-Firewalls are used in both personal and enterprise settings, and many devices come with one built-in, including Mac, Windows, and Linux computers.
-They are widely considered an essential component of network security.
+Firewalls are used in both personal and enterprise settings, and many devices, including Mac, Windows and Linux computers, come with a built-in firewall.
+They're widely considered an essential component of network security.

 Why are firewalls important?

-Firewalls are important because they have had a huge influence on modern security techniques and are still widely used.
-They first emerged in the early days of the internet, when networks needed new security methods that could handle increasing complexity.
-Firewalls have since become the foundation of network security in the client-server model – the central architecture of modern computing.
-Most devices use firewalls – or closely related tools – to inspect traffic and mitigate threats.
+Firewalls first emerged in the early days of the internet when networks needed new security methods that could handle increasing complexity.
+They've since become the foundation of network security in the client-server model -- the central architecture of modern computing.

 How does a firewall work?

 A firewall establishes a border between an external network and the network it guards.
-It is inserted inline across a network connection and inspects all packets entering and leaving the guarded network.
-As it inspects, it uses a set of pre-configured rules to distinguish between benign and malicious packets.
+It's inserted inline across a network connection and inspects all packets entering and leaving the guarded network.
+As it inspects, it uses a set of preconfigured rules to distinguish between benign and malicious traffic or packets.

-The term 'packets' refers to pieces of data that are formatted for internet transfer.
-Packets contain the data itself, as well as information about the data, such as where it came from.
+The term packet refers to a piece of data that is formatted for internet transfer.
+Packets contain the data itself and information about the data, such as where it came from.
 Firewalls can use this packet information to determine whether a given packet abides by the rule set.
-If it does not, the packet will be barred from entering the guarded network.
+If it doesn't, the packet is barred from entering the guarded network.

-Rule sets can be based on several things indicated by packet data, including:
+Rule sets can be based on several things indicated by packet data, including source, destination and content.

-These characteristics may be represented differently at different levels of the network.
-As a packet travels through the network, it is reformatted several times to tell the protocol where to send it.
+These characteristics can be represented differently at different levels of the network.
+As a packet travels through the network, it's reformatted several times to tell the protocol where to send it.
 Different types of firewalls exist to read packets at different network levels.

 Types of firewalls

-When categorizing by what they protect, the two types are: network-based and host-based.
+When categorized by what they protect, the two types are network-based and host-based.
 Network-based firewalls guard entire networks and are often hardware.
-Host-based firewalls guard individual devices – known as hosts – and are often software.
+Host-based firewalls guard individual devices -- known as hosts -- and are often software.

-When categorizing by filtering method, the main types are:
+When categorizing by filtering method, the main types are as follows:

-- A packet-filtering firewall examines packets in isolation and does not know the packet's context.
+- Packet-filtering firewalls examine data packets in isolation and don't know the packet's context.

-- A stateful inspection firewall examines network traffic to determine whether one packet is related to another packet.
+- Stateful inspection firewalls examine network traffic to determine whether one packet is related to another packet.

-- A proxy firewall (aka application-level gateway) inspects packets at the application layer of the Open Systems Interconnection (OSI) reference model.
+- Proxy firewalls, or application-level gateways, inspect packets at the application layer of the Open Systems Interconnection (OSI) reference model.

-- A Next Generation Firewall (NGFW) uses a multilayered approach to integrate enterprise firewall capabilities with an intrusion prevention system (IPS) and application control.
+- Next-generation firewalls (NGFWs) use a multilayered approach to integrate enterprise firewall capabilities with an IPS and application control.

-Each type in the list examines traffic with higher level of context than the one before – ie, stateful has more context than packet-filtering.
+Each type of firewall in the list above examines traffic with a higher level of context than the one before; for example, a stateful firewall has more context than a packet-filtering firewall.

 When a packet passes through a packet-filtering firewall, its source and destination address, protocol and destination port number are checked.
-The packet is dropped – meaning not forwarded to its destination – if it does not comply with the firewall's rule set.
-For example, if a firewall is configured with a rule to block Telnet access, then the firewall will drop packets destined for Transmission Control Protocol (TCP) port number 23, the port where a Telnet server application would be listening.
+The packet is dropped, meaning it isn't forwarded to its destination if it doesn't comply with the firewall's rule set.
+For example, if a firewall is configured with a rule to block Telnet access, then the firewall drops packets destined for TCP port number 23, the port where a Telnet server application would be listening.

 A packet-filtering firewall works mainly on the network layer of the OSI reference model, although the transport layer is used to obtain the source and destination port numbers.
-It examines each packet independently and does not know whether any given packet is part of an existing stream of traffic.
+It examines each packet independently and doesn't know whether any given packet is part of an existing stream of traffic.